mkobuolys/dartpad-workshop-segmented-state/src/bloc_implementation/instructions.md

 }
 ```

-Then, add the `try/catch` block that handles two data flows - success and error.
+_TODO 3-4_ - Then, add the `try/catch` block that handles two data flows - success and error.
 First of all, load the shape data from the repository and set the result on success:

 ```
 Future<void> _onShapeLoadStarted(